javiertuya/selema/README.md

   - Visual diffs for comparing large strings (Visual Assert)
   - Flaky test handling (retry failed tests) across supported test frameworks

+## Breaking changes (v4.1.0), .NET only

+To address the Selenium 4.44.0 breaking changes in the .NET package:
+- Selema now requires a minimum Selenium version of 4.44.0.
+- The NuGet package `DotNetSeleniumExtras.WaitHelpers` is included directly in the Selema source code and is no longer referenced as an external dependency.
+Clients should remove any external references to this package.

 ## Breaking changes (v4.0.0)

 This is a summary of breaking changes in v4.0.0.
 See the [Release notes](https://github.com/javiertuya/selema/releases/tag/v4.0.0) for details: